1yuwen/Knowledge-Tracing-MU/README.md

 [06/2025] 🌟 [arXiv](https://arxiv.org/abs/2403.19979) paper has been released.

-[06/2025] 🌟 The code repository of the case study has been released.
+[06/2025] 🌟 The code repository of the case study has been released. [[Project Page]](https://1yuwen.github.io/Knowledge-Tracing-MU-Page/)

 ## Abstract